Most moms I know long for order and organization. Here’s a simple method to show how to organize recipes.

 There’s no denying it. . .
 I am a recipe hound.
 I subscribe to cooking magazines, browse through cookbooks constantly, read all sorts of yummy foodie blogs, and long to be a real chef as I watch cooking shows.
-I actually like finding new recipes more than the actual cooking, but I figure they go hand in hand, so I do both.
+Finding new recipes is more fun for me than the actual cooking, but I figure they go hand in hand, so I do both.

 People constantly ask me how I organize all my recipes (yes, I have lots and organization is essential!).
 I’ve seen tons of “recipe systems” on Pinterest and blogs, and though they look attractive in pictures, I don’t want an entire wall in my house devoted just to menu planning nor do I need a hundred little tags or index cards with my menu plans on them.
 I don’t need all that complexity.
 I love my system because it’s straightforward and tidy.
 Every recipe has a place.
 Plus, it’s organized by my foodie mood. . . you’ll see what I mean later. . .